kenorb-contrib/BitTorrent/README.txt

 The tracker outputs web logs to standard out.
 You can get information about the files it's currently serving by getting its index page.

-2) create a metainfo file using btmakemetafile.py
+2) create a torrent file using btmaketorrent.py

-To generate a metainfo file, run the publish btmakemetafile and give it the file you want metainfo for and the url of the tracker
+To generate a torrent file, run btmaketorrent and give it the file you want a torrent for and the url of the tracker

-./btmakemetafile.py myfile.ext http://my.tracker:6969/announce
+./btmaketorrent.py myfile.ext http://my.tracker:6969/announce

 This will generate a file called myfile.ext.torrent

 Make sure to include the port number in the tracker url if it isn't 80.

+(You may also use btmaketorrent.py to create trackerless torrents.
+See the file TRACKERLESS.txt for information about trackerless operation.)

 This command may take a while to scan over the whole file hashing it.